 Consider water balloons as a fun way to beat the heat.
-A good old fashioned water balloon fight is one of my favorite outdoor water games for kids.
+A good old fashioned water balloon fight is one of my favorite outdoor water games for kids of all ages.
 My own memories of water balloon fights as a kid are still vivid and treasured.
 Give each child a container and let them each fill their own balloons.
 We always used to hide to start with and then sneak around trying to find the other person without them finding you first while you rain down water balloons upon their hiding spot!

 Make Your Own Sprinkler

 You don’t need a fancy sprinkler to enjoy some summer fun, you can actually make your own quite easily.
 One simple option is to take an empty 2-liter bottle, remove the label and poke some holes into it.
 Then, make the holes wider with a bamboo skewer.
-Once the bottle is ready, attach it to a hose using a ¾-inch-by-¾-inch female hose adapter, which will thread onto the bottle, and a rubber hose washer.
+Once the bottle is ready, attach it to a garden hose using a ¾-inch-by-¾-inch female hose adapter, which will thread onto the bottle, and a rubber hose washer.
 Turn on the water and enjoy your homemade sprinkler.
-If you need a visual, Little Passpots has a great photo tutorial to show you how here.
+If you need a visual, Little Passports has a great photo tutorial to show you how here.

 Set Up A Slip And Slide

 When I think of outdoor water games for kids, setting up a slip and slide, always comes to mind as a favorite from when I was little!
 I always just buy one at my local store but you could also get creative and make your own DIY slip and slide.